Did Ancient Hebrews Have Different Minds than the Greeks?

 For the Israelite—as for primitive peoples generally—the mental processes are not successive, but united in one, because the soul is always a unit, acting in one.
 But no more are the action and its result to be distinguished from each other or from the mental activities; they are implied in the actual mental process.4Ibid., I:124.

-This inability to abstract, argues Pederson, means that Israelites could not think as we do.
+This inability to abstract, argues Pederson, means that ancient Hebrews could not think as we do.
 Their thoughts are mired, fused in body and action whereas ours can freely range in the abstract world of ideas.

 In a similar comparative study, Thorlief Boman develops the contrast between Israelite and Greek thinking using a dynamic/stative dichotomy.5Thorlief Boman, Hebrew Thought Compared with Greek (LHD; London: SCM, 1960).
 Where Israelites could only think in terms of dynamic action, Greeks harnessed the ability to think of bodies and properties as stative concepts now domesticated by their minds.
 His examination of Hebrew language looks at elements such as the verbs that describe inner mental states as movement (e.g., “turn my attention to,” “a thought is coming,” etc.).